Lcorvle/incremental-muticore-tsne/README.md

 # Incremental-muticore t-SNE

-This is a incremental modification of [Multicore-TSNE](https://github.com/DmitryUlyanov/Multicore-TSNE) by DmitryUlyanov with python and Torch CFFI-based wrappers.
+This is a incremental modification of [Multicore-TSNE](https://github.com/DmitryUlyanov/Multicore-TSNE) by DmitryUlyanov with python wrappers.
 This code also works **faster than sklearn.TSNE** on 1 core.

 # DmitryUlyanov's readMe as follows